Have you ever wondered why we need to use a calibrated thermometer to monitor food temperatures regularly or at a set time?

-Analog display has a slower response therefore fluctuations is not a problem.
+Analog display has a slower response therefore fluctuations are not a problem.
 Since it is not battery-powered, it can display the temperature inside the chiller/freezer continuously.

-For both stem and refrigerator thermometers, in order to achieve more accurate results, you need more time to stabilize before taking a reading.
+For both stem and refrigerator thermometers, to achieve more accurate results, you need more time to stabilize before taking a reading.

 Digital Food thermometer

 Digital food thermometers are thermometers that are electronically powered, usually by a battery.
 It can display a higher resolution or number of decimal points.
 It can be a stemmed type where the display and sensor are in one casing or a probe type where the display and probe are extended by a cable and can be detached.
 In a more advanced digital thermometer, it is Bluetooth capable which is wireless.

 Higher accuracy and sensitivity are two of the advantages of digital thermometers.
 Higher sensitivity means it can easily detect and display the temperature reading almost instantly.